dmckinnon/dmckinnon.github.io/_drafts/2025-04-01-ML-Business-card.md

 ![](/assets/card/card_usb.png)

 There are tracks only on one side since the circuit only need be one side.
 The tracks used are the ones necessary for USB 2.0 mode, as I only need this for data transfer - to program and debug - and thereafter for power.
 Thankfully, this worked first go.
-As a backup, the first circuit had a place for an on-board USB connector, but this went unused.
+As a backup, the first circuit had a place for an on-board USB connector, but this went unused for later versions (See [below](#mistakes-along-the-way))

 Next, we arrange the components.
 The RP2040 is biggest and central, but the tracks around it should be sensibly arranged.
 For example, the flash chip uses the pins on the top side of the RP2040 - so let's place it there: